 By default, Excel shows gridlines in every worksheet.
-But we can turn it off or can hide it partially if we need.
+But we can turn it off or hide it partially if we need to.
 Excel has some features that we can use to do that.
 You will learn two quick ways from this article to hide gridlines in Excel on part of a sheet with sharp steps and clear images.

 What Are Gridlines in Excel?

-2 Methods to Hide Gridlines on Part of a Sheet in Excel
+How to Hide Gridlines on Part of a Sheet in Excel: 2 Methods

 Before learning the methods, get introduced to our dataset that represents some first food item’s cost.
 Our worksheet contains gridlines, we’ll remove them partially- will remove them from the menu names area.
-Actually, there’s no direct gridline command in Excel that can remove gridlines partially.
+Actually, there’s no direct gridline command to hide gridlines in Excel partially.
 So we’ll have to apply alternative tricky ways.

 1. Changing Fill Color to Hide Some Selected Gridlines in Worksheet